section-engineering-education/engineering-education/content/articles/how-to-plot-data-in-python-using-plotly/index.md

 ![Output](/engineering-education/how-to-plot-data-in-python-using-plotly/plotly-output-07.png)

 The above images shows the distribution of wealth from the year 1952 to 2007.
-From the scatterplot, we can see how wealth has been distributed over the years.
-Initially, Africa and Asia had a population with the least wealthy in the world.
-Gradually, more asian people gained wealth and left africans behind.
-The results also show that most of the wealth by 2007 was concentrated among the europeans, oceanians, and americans.
+Initially, Africa and Asia had a population with the least wealth in the world.
+Gradually, more Asian people gained wealth and leapfrogged Africans.
+The results also show that most of the wealth by 2007 was concentrated among the Europeans, Oceanians, and Americans.
 You can zoom in and out using your mouse cursor to view individual points on the plot.
 Press the play button and see how the distribution shifts from 1952-2007.

 We used interactive animations to help us achieve our goal.
 There are many other ways you can visualize using plotly.
 This could be using line charts, bar charts, pie charts, interactive bubble charts, and choropleth.
 Explore more techniques [here](https://www.kaggle.com/jhossain/explore-the-gapminder-dataset-with-plotly-express).